JJWesterkamp/event-delegation/README.md

 // event is DelegationEvent<HTMLTableDataCellElement, Event & {foo: string}>
 ```

+### Initialisation with listener option `once: true`

+If you give the listener-option `once: true` to addEventListener calls the listener will automatically be removed
+after being called once.
+Since with event delegation events are _filtered_ on the condition of a CSS-selector match
+against any ancestor of a respective event target, this package will actually replace `once: true` options with
+`once: false`.
+This prevents that an event-delegation initialisation turns into a no-op because of events that don't
+match.
+It will then remove the event listener manually after the first matching event occured.

 ### Working in Javascript - a few limitations

 When working in Javascript you can't provide explicit type arguments for function calls.
 Most typescript-savvy editors